david-wb/neural-turing-machine/README.md

 # The Neural Turing Machine - Explained
-This repo contains an absolute bare-minimum implementation of the Neural Turing Machine model, the first of the so called "memory augmented neural networks."
+This repo contains a bare-minimum implementation of the Neural Turing Machine model, the first of the so called "memory augmented neural networks."
-The implementation is in TensorFlow and is intentionally kept as simple as possible so that even a caveman like me can understand it.
+It is implemented in TensorFlow and intentionally kept as simple as possible for easy understanding.

 The main components of the NTM are shown here:

 ![Alt text](./static/ntm.png?raw=true "NTM Model Diagram")

-The controller is a simple feed-forward NN, which takes one external output, the bits in a sequence, and one internal input, the previous read vector from the memory.
+The controller is a simple feed-forward NN, which takes one external input, the bits in a sequence, and one internal input, the previous read vector from the memory.

-The memory itself is just a matrix 100 rows and 20 columns.
+The memory itself is just a matrix of 100 rows and 20 columns.
 Before the start of each new sequence, the memory matrix is filled with a small constant value of 1e-6.

 Every time the model receives an external input, it first passes it and the previous read vector through